Jannos-443/PRTG-CrowdStrike/README.md

    - add new API/Token

-   - You need "devices:read, incidents:read, detects:read and quarantine:read" permission
+   - permission: devices:read, incidents:read, detects:read and quarantine:read

-2. Make sure the FalconPS Powershell Module exists on the Probe
+2. Make sure the FalconPS Powershell Module exists on the Probe and is up to date
    - https://github.com/CrowdStrike/psfalcon/wiki